Introduction to the mobile Software Development Lifecycle

-Unlike iOS, which has a small set of devices, or even Windows Phone, which only runs on approved devices that meet a minimum set of platform requirements, Google doesn’t impose any limits on which devices can run the Android OS.
+Google doesn’t impose any limits on which devices can run the Android OS.
 This open paradigm results in a product environment populated by a myriad of different devices with very different hardware, screen resolutions and ratios, device features, and capabilities.

 Because of the extreme fragmentation of Android devices, most people choose the most popular 5 or 6 devices to design and test for, and prioritize those.